 Germinating Your Spinach:

-You can also look at the ‘paper towel’ method if you’d prefer a more rugged DIY solution.
-The same tip about placing seedlings into the refrigerator applies to this method of germination.
+You can also use the ‘paper towel’ method if you’d prefer a more rugged, DIY solution.
+Make sure to place the seeds in the refrigerator prior to using the paper towel method as well.

 Best Lighting For Growing Spinach Indoor: